pushkar-dev/Linear_algebra2020/README.md

 suggestion: please rearrange and find expressions on paper for equation and then input

+Inverse by Row Operation(inverse_row_operation.py) Instructions:

+1. Input format is well defined when you run the program, use space seperated values whenever asked to do so

+In row_echolion.py input is always 3 space seperated integers in context of the prompted text

 if you insert a new file or edit an existing one, pls update the input format and precautions if any :)